Kehnuhn/TailQuest/README.md

-# TailQuest - TypeScript Ready
+# TailQuest - Final Version

-Upload to GitHub, connect to Vercel, and go live.
+Ready to upload to GitHub and deploy on Vercel.